bhunkeler/DataScienceCoursera/Data_Science/004_Exploratory_Data_Analysis/README.md

 <h3>Download and read data</h3>

-The dataset contains 2,075,259 rows and 9 columns, therefore the download will take a while.
+The dataset contains 2,075,259 observations and 9 columns, therefore the download will take a while.
 The given code below downloads the dataset and extracts the zip container.
 The unused zip container will be removed afterwards.
 A download will be omitted, if the file already exists on the local file system.

 ```r